onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

 Kafka Healthcheck supports the topics check and it could be enabled by configuration (using topicValidation parameter).
 Usually topics are getting created when first message happen, so in that scenario, topicValidation should be set as false.
-In different environment, the two topics will be created manually by a script with specific permissions.
+In different environment, the two topics will be defined into the Kubernetes chart with specific permissions.
 So Kafka could be up, but the Kafka messages configuration could be fail because the two topics are not get created yet.
 So in that scenario, topicValidation should be set as true, and if topics are not created yet, Healthcheck will retry that check later.